giuliop/HermesVault/README.md

 3. Control of the treasury is ceded to the community

-This last step could be accomplished in different ways; here are some:
+This last step could be accomplished in different ways; here are some preliminary ideas, not an exhaustive list:
 * A token is created (e.g., fairly distributed to the application users) and the token owners can vote on how to use the treasury
 * Like the above, but instead of voting, the treasury pays itself to the token owners
 * The treasury is redirected to the fee sink